"Nothing lacking, nothing superfluous"

 During the NESA's yearly executive board meeting, which was held in Berlin on 23 January 2012, it was decided to add preventive medicine as the sixth discipline represented by the NESA.
 Prof. Werner Seebauer is responsible for this discipline.

-The NESA launched NESOMed, the New European School Of Medicine, which is based on centres of excellence.
+The NESA launched a medical university named the 3H Medical University (Honora Honore Humanae – respect human dignity), which is based on centres of excellence.
 In November 2009, the First Academic Board Planning Meeting took place in Berlin.
 Delegates from 12 countries participated in the meeting.
-NESOMed is planned to be a European network with its first campus in London.
+The 3H Medical University was registered this March in London.
+On 27 March 2014 the Founders' Committee and the Curriculum Committee met in Berlin and approved the curriculum framework and the plans for further development.

-Telelap Alf-x – A new telesurgical concept and sytem.
+Telelap Alf-x – A new telesurgical concept and system.

-The NESA is collaborating with the Joint Research Centre (JRC) of the European Commission and SOFAR S.p.A. in Milan, Italy concerning a novel telesurgical system, which has already been certified in Europe for clinical use.
+The NESA is collaborating with the Joint Research Centre (JRC) of the European Commission and TransEnterix Italia S.R.L. concerning a novel telesurgical system, which has already been certified in Europe for clinical use.
 It is a new concept called Telelap Alf-x.
 The advantages of this system are universality, tactile sensing, safety, 3D vision with an eye-tracking system and cost-effectiveness, as low-cost disposable or reusable instruments can be used.
 An International Scientific Advisory Board has been appointed which accompanies the preclinical studies.

 Researchers from SOFAR and the NESA are developing a new type of console which allows the surgeon to feel the tissues in his or her fingertips.
 This makes the usage of the system as similar as possible to open surgery, with the advantages of endoscopy, bringing about a renaissance of abdominal surgery.